Support grows for Capitol riot inquiry after Trump acquittal - WTMJ

 Associated Press

-WASHINGTON (AP) — After what one called a “heartbreaking” verdict, House prosecutors who argued for Donald Trump’s conviction of inciting the U.S. Capitol riot said Sunday they had proved their case and railed against the Senate’s Republican leader and most of his colleagues for “trying to have it both ways” in acquitting the former president.

-A day after Trump won his second Senate impeachment trial in two years, bipartisan support appeared to be growing for an independent Sept.
-11-style commission to make sure that such a horrific assault could never happen again.
+WASHINGTON (AP) — A day after former President Donald Trump won his second Senate impeachment trial, bipartisan support appeared to be growing for an independent Sept.
+11-style commission into the deadly insurrection that took place at the U.S. Capitol.

-The end of the quick trial hardly put to rest the debate about Trump’s culpability for the Jan.
-6 insurrection as the political, legal and emotional fallout unfolded.

-More investigations into the riot were already planned, with Senate hearings scheduled later this month in the Senate Rules Committee.
-House Speaker Nancy Pelosi, D-Calif., also has asked retired Army Lt.
+Investigations into the riot were already planned, with Senate hearings scheduled later this month in the Senate Rules Committee.
+House Speaker Nancy Pelosi, D-Calif., has asked retired Army Lt.
 Gen. Russel Honoré to lead an immediate review of the Capitol’s security process.

-Lawmakers from both parties signaled on Sunday that even more inquiries were likely.
+Lawmakers from both parties, speaking on Sunday’s news shows, signaled that even more inquiries were likely.
+The Senate verdict Saturday, with its 57-43 majority falling 10 votes short of the two-thirds needed to convict Trump, hardly put to rest the debate about the former president’s culpability for the Jan.
+6 assault.

 “There should be a complete investigation about what happened,” said Louisiana Sen. Bill Cassidy, one of seven Republicans who voted to convict Trump.
 “What was known, who knew it and when they knew, all that, because that builds the basis so this never happens again.”

 Cassidy said he was “attempting to hold President Trump accountable,” and added that as Americans hear all the facts, “more folks will move to where I was.”
-He was censured by his state’s party after the vote, which was 57-43 to convict but 10 votes short of the two-thirds required.
+He was censured by his state’s party after the vote.

+An independent commission along the lines of the one that investigated the Sept.
+11 attacks would probably require legislation to create.
+That would elevate the investigation a step higher, offering a definitive government-backed accounting of events.
+Pelosi has expressed support for such a commission while stressing that the members who sit on it would be key.
+Still, such a panel would pose risks of sharpening partisan divisions or overshadowing President Joe Biden’s legislative agenda.

+“There’s still more evidence that the American people need and deserve to hear and a 9/11 commission is a way to make sure that we secure the Capitol going forward,” said Sen. Chris Coons, D-Del., a Biden ally.
+“And that we lay bare the record of just how responsible and how abjectly violating of his constitutional oath President Trump really was.”

+House prosecutors who argued for Trump’s conviction of inciting the riot said Sunday they had proved their case.
+They also railed against the Senate’s Republican leader, Mitch McConnell, and others who they said were “trying to have it both ways” in finding the former president not guilty but criticizing him at the same time.

-A close Trump ally, GOP Sen. Lindsey Graham of South Carolina, said he looked forward to campaigning with Trump in the 2022 election, when Republicans hope to regain the congressional majority.
-But Graham acknowledged that Trump had some culpability for the siege at the Capitol that killed five people, including a police officer, and disrupted lawmakers’ certification of Democrat Joe Biden’s White House victory.
+A close Trump ally, Sen. Lindsey Graham, R-S.C., voted for acquittal but acknowledged that Trump had some culpability for the siege at the Capitol that killed five people, including a police officer, and disrupted lawmakers’ certification of Biden’s White House victory.
+Graham said he looked forward to campaigning with Trump in the 2022 election, when Republicans hope to regain the congressional majority.

 “His behavior after the election was over the top,” Graham said.
 “We need a 9/11 commission to find out what happened and make sure it never happens again.”